The Ultimate Guide

 The copy editor also checks the text for accuracy.
 This is extremely important for non-fiction works, as the editor will ensure that quotes are accurate and are attributed appropriately.

 Accuracy is also important for fiction works.
-Have you ever read a book that included a fact, perhaps about a place that you know, that made you stop and think “that’s definitely not right”?
-This is part of the copy editing level!
+Have you ever read a book that included a fact, perhaps about a place that you know, that made you stop and think “that’s definitely wrong”?
 Any statements regarding dates, names, and places, should be verified by the copy editor.